Nepal-Yin/rockchip-build/README.md

-Good Good Study Day Day Up!

-Life is a fuking movie.

-nerver give up your life !!!

 # rockchip-build
 this is build for rockchip soc.

 Now it can build for rk3568.

-you can build for embedfire-lubancat2
+you can build for embedfire-lubancat2n

 now you just can build ubuntu22.04 server and other is prepare to finish